ankit-sharma90/textRPG/README.md

 ### Web Version
 - Click on action buttons to make choices
 - Use number keys (1-9) as keyboard shortcuts for actions (displayed on buttons)
+- Navigate the world map using compass-style directional controls (North, East, South, West)
 - The UI theme adjusts based on the time of day (day/night)
-- Game log shows important events
+- Battle UI displays enemy and player information with the battle log positioned between them
-- Battle log shows combat results
+- Battle log shows the latest 2 combat messages for better readability
-- Current action shows immediate feedback
+- Current action shows immediate feedback with visual animations for attacks and other actions

 ### Terminal Version
 The game is controlled through text input.
 When prompted, enter the number corresponding to your choice.